AKA: The Innerground Railroad: Freeing Your Mind

 -Harriet Tubman was born in Dorchester County, Maryland in 1822 and lived to be either 90 or 91 years old during her time on earth.
 She was alleged to be of Ashanti descent and if true would make her Ghanaian-American.
 Tubman would be put in the National Women’s Hall of Fame and Maryland Women’s Hall of Fame.
 Some other entries in the former include Jane Adams, Lucille Ball, and Zora Neale Hurston to name a few.

 I have completed another goal on Iridium Eye for 2021.
 One of my goals involved completing the filmographies of three different directors.
-First, it was re-completing Makoto Shinkai’s catalogue when I finally got to review Weathering With You.
+First, it was re-completing Makoto Shinkai’s catalog when I finally got to review Weathering With You.
 Next was completing the directorial work of Hiromasa Yonebayashi with his debut film The Secret World of Arriety.
 Unlike the other two examples involving Japanese animators, this one involves documentary filmmaker/musician Heru “Neset” Kamene.
 Hotep, Neset!
 Not only that, but his father Prof. Kaba Hiawatha Kamene just achieved a blogging record for physically appearing in more documentaries I’ve reviewed than anyone else.
 The person who previously held that record was the indie New Zealander pro wrestler TK Cooper of all people.
 I’m still asking myself how that happened with the former record holder as I never expected that to occur, but congrats, Prof. Kamene!

-Okay, now it’s time to get serious here now that all the congratulating is done.
+Okay, now it’s time to get serious here now that all the congratulations are done.
 I’ve been on a huge historical documentary kick even going back a year or so.
 It’s so important to know about heroes and certain events that happened.
-There have been so many things I realized I didn’t learn from school and some documentaries I’ve seen proved that with people or events I’ve heard of or didn’t even know about.
+There have been so many things I realized I didn’t learn from school and some documentaries I’ve seen prove that with people or events I’ve heard of or didn’t even know about.
 This time I get to learn about Harriet Tubman.
 I certainly learned a bit about her in school at different points in my life, but I wanted to know a lot more.

 How will this father/son team of the Kamenes bring to light of this (s)hero with Neset’s first film?